 Exploring the wider world

-Exploring the Wider World encompasses aspects of science, geography, history and RE which are not taught as stand-alone subjects.
+Exploring the Wider World encompasses aspects of Science, Geography, History, MFL and RE which are not taught as stand-alone subjects.
 Often within our themes, several aspects of ‘Exploring the Wider World’ are covered and incidental learning which occurs at break times, out and about, assemblies and other learning outside the classroom also encapsulates learning through exploration.